-Grade/Subject SLO IAGD(s) 6th Grade Social Studies Students will produce effective and well- grounded writing for a range of purposes and audiences.
-By May 15: Students who scored a 0-1 out of 12 on the preassessment will score 6 or better.
+Grade/Subject SLO IAGD(s) Studies effective and well- grounded writing for a By May 15: Students who scored a 0-1 out of 12 on the pre-assessment will score 6 or better.
 Students who scored a 2-4 will score 8 or better.
 Students who scored 5-6 will score 9 or better.

-Students who scored 7 will score 10 or better.
-This is one IAGD (assessment/measure of progress) that outlines differentiated targets based on pre-assessments.
-9th Grade Information Literacy Students will master the use of digital tools for learning to gather, evaluate and apply information to solve problems and accomplish tasks.
-By May 30: 90%-100% of all students will be proficient (scoring a 3 or 4) or higher on 5 of the 6 standards (as measured by 8 items) on the digital literacy assessment rubric.
-This is one IAGD (assessment/measure of progress) illustrating a minimum proficiency standard for a large proportion of students.
-11th Grade Algebra 2 Students will be able to analyze complex, realworld scenarios using mathematical models to interpret and solve problems.
-By May 15: 80% of Algebra 2 students will score an 85 or better on a district Algebra 2 math benchmark.
-This is one IAGD (assessment/measure of progress) illustrating a minimum proficiency standard for a large proportion of students.
-9th Grade ELA Cite strong and thorough textual evidence to support analysis of what the text says explicitly, as well as inferences drawn from the text.
-By June 1: 127 students who scored 50-70 on the pre-test will increase scores by 18 points on the post test.
-140 students who score 30-49 will increase by 15 points.
-10 students who scored 0-29 will increase by 10 points.
-This is one IAGD (assessment/measure of progress) that has been differentiated to meet the needs of varied student performance groups.
-1st and 2nd Grade Tier 3 Reading Students will improve reading accuracy and comprehension leading to an improved attitude and approach toward more complex reading tasks.
-By June: IAGD #1: Students will increase their attitude towards reading by at least 7 points from baseline on the full scale score of the Elementary Reading Attitude Survey, as recommended by authors, McKenna and Kear.
+9th Grade Students will master By May 30: Information Literacy the use of digital tools for learning to gather, evaluate and apply information to solve problems and •90%-100% of all students will be proficient (scoring a 3 or 4) or higher on 5 of the 6 standards (as measured by 8 items) on the digital literacy assessment rubric.
+This is one IAGD (assessment/measure of progress) illustrating 11th Grade Students will be able to By May 15: Algebra 2 analyze complex, real- world scenarios using mathematical models •80% of Algebra 2 students will score an 85 or better on a district Algebra 2 math benchmark. to interpret and solve This is one IAGD (assessment/measure of progress) illustrating 9th Grade ELA Cite strong and thorough textual evidence to support analysis of what the text says explicitly, as well as inferences By June 1: 27 students who scored 50-70 on the pre-test will increase scores by 18 points on the post test.
+40 students who score 30-49 will increase by 15 points.
+10 students who scored 0.20 will increase by 10 points.
+1st and 2nd - By June: Grade Tier 3 Reading reading accuracy and comprehension leading to an improved attitude and approach toward more complex reading tasks.
+IAGD #1: Students will increase their attitude towards reading by at least 7 points from baseline on the full scale score of the Elementary Reading Attitude Survey, as recommended by authors, McKenna and Kear.
 IAGD #2: Students will read instructional level text with 95% or better accuracy on the DRA.
-Grade1-Expected outcome-Level 14-16.
-Grade2-Expected outcome-Level 22-24.
-These are two IAGDs using two assessments/measures of progress.
-IAGD #2 has also been differentiated to meet the needs of varied student performance groups.
+Grade 1- Expected outcome- Level 14-16.